J-1 Visa Media Relations Specialist Jobs

 Check home-residency requirement implications upfront

 Certain J-1 participants must return home for two years after their program before changing to most other U.S. visa categories.
-If you plan to pursue an H-1B or green card afterward, confirm with your designated sponsor whether your Specialist or Trainee placement triggers this requirement.
+If you plan to pursue an H-1B visa or green card afterward, confirm with your designated sponsor whether your Specialist or Trainee placement triggers this requirement.

 Media Relations Specialist J-1 Visa: Frequently Asked Questions